How to Simulate Right-Click in Ubuntu Linux

 In a modern operating system, the left click (or left mouse button) selects and opens items, and then the right click (or right mouse button) is used to activate the context menu or object options.

-People who find it difficult to move their fingers individually on one hand, or if their pointing device only has a single, can simulate right clicks by holding the left mouse button.
+People who find it difficult to move their fingers individually on one hand, or if their pointing device only has one, can simulate right clicks by holding the left mouse button.

 When this is enabled, hold down the left mouse button where you would normally right-click; then, the release will perform right-click actions.

-The pointer fills with a different color as you hold down the left mouse button.
+The pointer fills with a different color as you press the left mouse button.

 Below is how to enable or disable Simulated Secondary Click in Ubuntu Linux.